dvbuntu/keras-squeezenet/cifar10/README.md

-# keras-squeezenet on CIFAR-10 Dataset
+# keras-squeezenet on CIFAR-10 dataset
 Experimental setup with smaller network